Want to know what’s available in your sector? Start here…

 The Creative Money newsletter brings you a fortnightly round-up, direct to your inbox.

 Since the pandemic, the Arts Council (the body responsible for awarding public funding for UK creative work) to respond more readily to the needs of small practitioners and freelancers.

 The government’s vaunted £1.57bn support for the cultural sector is being delivered via the Arts Council.
 However, the options below are not Covid-19-specific…

-This fund focuses on helping creative workers to develop their skills and associated career options and is due to open back up in Autumn 2020.
+This fund focuses on helping creative workers to develop their skills and associated career options.

 Media and entertainment union Bectu has been calling for a government to create a support package to specifically aid the recovery of the much-beleaguered creative industries.